LordMike/MBW.BlueRiiot2MQTT/README.md

 * Creates binary sensors indicating issues with this service, or the BlueRiiot webservice
 * Creates sensors for each pool in Blue Riiot
   * Tracks the latest measurements for pH, temperature, Cyanuric Acid and Alkalinity
-  * Tracks warning / danger levels for the measurements
+  * Tracks warning / danger levels for all measurements
   * Weather forecast, with temperature, UV index and weather type e.g. 'rain'
   * Notifies when actions need to be done (use the Blue Riiot app to get more details on steps)
+* Ability to cope with metrics databases, by reporting unchanged values
 * Creates sensors for each Blue device, with their battery status
 * Automatically polls closely to the Blue device's reportings, to get 'live' data